-This scholarship is awarded to students who have shown significant improvement in their grades in the last year of study.
-Students must maintain a cumulative GPA of 2.0 or higher at New England College.
+This scholarship is awarded to students with high school GPAs of 2.0-2.49.
+To continue receiving the Academic Opportunity Scholarship students must maintain a cumulative GPA of 2.3 or higher at New England College.

 ALUMNI LEGACY SCHOLARSHIP